 The poster author must register for the conference and pay a poster fee of $50 (included on the registration form).
 All e-posters must be submitted online once the submission portal opens.
 If your poster is not selected for display in the poster hall, FSP will provide a refund of this fee.
 Please add @flpath.org to your email "safe senders" or whitelist to ensure you receive important notifications from FSP.

-Resident/Fellow Platform Presentations
+NEW THIS YEAR - Resident/Fellow Platform Presentations

 Poster Submission Deadline